 i just looked at her.

-by now, her friends had joined her and my friends had overheard. mine chimed in something about them using the extra empty seats. hers mentioned something about always sitting there.
+by now, her friends had joined her and my friends had overheard. mine chimed in something about them using the extra empty seats. hers said something about always sitting there.

 “Move”, ” No”, “MOVE!”, “NOT A CHANCE!”